Visheshevi/CppPractice/README.md

 Or, given a number 14
 we cannot find a solution as it can only has a solution 7 x 2.

+BinaryTree.cpp contains the program to create a binary tree and traverse the binary tree in preorder, post order and pre order.